philwonski/TW5-Platform.sh-Dashboard/README.md

 2. In the file `.platform.app.yaml`, you can make use of whatever "build hooks" you need to pack/init/whatever your app.
 Depending on your needs and deploy steps, there is some art to deciding which of the three opportunities to run hooks you should use--
     1. *build* hooks, aptly-named, are those first hooks you want to run to start building your app.
 Note that not all env variables, such as routes, are available at this stage, since you haven't deployed yet.
-    2. *deploy* hooks could in thoery be the commands you would normally run to start your app, but may not be needed if your app can be deployed with a single command under `web -> commands -> start`.
+    2. *deploy* hooks could in theory be the commands you would normally run to start your app, but may not be needed if your app can be deployed with a single command under `web -> commands -> start` in the YAML file.
     3. *post-deploy* hooks are like they sound, commands that you run once the app is deployed.
 These sounded super handy at first, but for me are a little tricky so far, because storage is designed to be read-only at this stage -- so you can't write to your storage in the post-deploy hooks.

 3. On storage, note that these solutions like p.sh often use containers, and we shouldn't lose sight of the fact that storage is ephemeral (ie not persistent in the way we're used to).